Kitware/CMake/Help/manual/ctest.1.rst

 ``--no-label-summary``
  Disable timing summary information for labels.

- This option tells ctest not to print summary information for each label associated with the tests run.
+ This option tells CTest not to print summary information for each label associated with the tests run.
 If there are no labels on the tests, nothing extra is printed.

 ``--no-subproject-summary``
  Disable timing summary information for subprojects.

- This option tells ctest not to print summary information for each subproject associated with the tests run.
+ This option tells CTest not to print summary information for each subproject associated with the tests run.
 If there are no subprojects on the tests, nothing extra is printed.